 - How many sessions with the AGNES device should you attend to get rid of acne scars?
 Say, two or three depending on your condition.
 Clearly, severe scarring takes longer to heal.

 - Deep scar removal

-If you are lucky enough to experience marks instead of scars, there are a few at-home products that could help to even out your skin tone.
-Over-the-counter creams with salicylic or glycolic acid come with exfoliating properties and brighten the skin.
+If you are lucky enough to experience marks instead of scars, there are a few home treatments that you could include in your skin care routine to help even out your skin tone.
+Over-the-counter creams with lactic acid, glycolic or salicylic acids come with exfoliating properties and brighten the skin.
 Do not take it to extremes, though.
 Keep in mind that some brightening creams contain hydroquinone.
 Overuse of said ingredient can result in lasting grey pigmentation on your face.

-Now, if you need a product that can work for both bright and dark skin tones, opt for a retinoid.
+Now, if you need a product that can work for both bright and darker skin tones, opt for a retinoid.
 It will help the healing process.

 As for prescription treatments, this is something you have to consult a dermatologist about.
 They may put you on Retin-A-Micro, Tazorac, Differin, or any of the Elure products.

 Before You go…